mjdamgaard/UP-Web-Project/README.md

-## GDPR and legal matters
+## GDPR and similar legal matters

-In terms of things like GDPR, the hope is the the network will achieve a legal status similar to the Word-Wide Web, where it is the users that are liable when it comes to the web applications that hey provide.
+In terms of things like GDPR, the hope is that the network will at some point achieve a legal status similar to the Word-Wide Web, where it is not the service providers that are liable for the contents of the user-made applications of the network.

 But until that is achieved, [up-web.org](https://www.up-web.org) will simply reserve the right to delete any app, along with its data, that does not comply to GDPR, or does not comply to other terms of service.
+(But if using GitHub, your source code, and any backups of the public data that you have made for your app, will still be available there, and can possibly be moved to other service providers.)

 And for apps that tries any sort of malicious behavior, such as phishing attempts, or attempts to make the users delete, corrupt, or involuntarily publicize their data, we will most likely also keep reserving the right to delete such apps for any foreseeable future.